 - If the drug crime was combined with any other kind of illegal offense.
 If a violent crime such as robbery or assault also took place involving illegal drugs, the punishments can be much more severe.

-If you or someone you know are currently facing any kind of charges relating to illegal drugs or narcotics, don’t hesitate: contact Jarvis, Garcia, & Erskine Law today.
+If you or someone you know are currently facing any kind of charges relating to an Austin drug possession attorney, illegal drugs or narcotics, don’t hesitate.
+Contact Jarvis, Garcia, & Erskine Law today.
 With the assistance of an experienced attorney and someone who will fight to defend your rights, the outcome of your case could be very different.